The Classic Anxiety Attack

 I also suffer from Social Phobia or social anxiety.
 People often get nervous before making a speech.
 However, people suffering from social phobia find social situations painful and often try to avoid them.

-They are constantly afraid of being judged for the way they talk or walk.
+Sufferers of social phobia are constantly afraid of being judged for the way they talk or even walk.
 For example, when I’m in line at a fast food joint I’m constantly rehearsing what I’m going to say to the cashier.
 Even if I know exactly what I want, I’m afraid of holding up the line, or dropping my money, or not being able to perfectly articulate what I want to order.

 My friends often invite me to go to clubs, but I always turn them down, because I’m afraid everyone in the club is going to be watching and judging my awful dance moves.]